-We believe in focusing on the whole child and promoting social and emotional growth, because education is about more than just high test scores. iLEAD is also committed to incorporating technology and real world experiences that bring classroom learning to life.
+We believe in focusing on the whole child and promoting social and emotional growth, because education is about more than just high test scores. iLEAD is also committed to incorporating technology and real-world experiences that bring classroom learning to life.

 The Core of iLEAD Education

-An iLEAD education focuses on:
+An iLEAD education focuses on the following:

 Mastery of Core Academic Content: Learners lay their academic foundation in subjects such as reading, writing, arts, math, and science, understanding essential principles and procedures, recalling facts and drawing on their knowledge to complete tasks.

-Critical Thinking and Problem Solving: Our learners understand how to construct effective arguments utilizing their critical, analytical, and creative skills.
+Critical Thinking and Problem-Solving: Our learners understand how to construct effective arguments utilizing their critical, analytical, and creative skills.
 They know how to come up with solutions to complex problems.